 Organizing Art Projects and Seasonal Units

-These bins are also perfect for protecting art project samples because they give a bit more wiggle room and protection than a squished file cabinet.
-Most art project stay nicely protected in a simple file folder, while other more fragile projects may be better served in a plastic bag that adds an extra layer of protection.
+These bins are also perfect for protecting art project samples because they give more wiggle room and protection than a squished file cabinet.
+Most art projects stay nicely protected in a simple file folder, while other more fragile projects may be better served in a plastic bag that adds an extra layer of protection.

 Start Organizing Your Teacher Resources Today

 If you are ready to minimize paper clutter in the classroom and keep your unit resources more organized, start with these four categories.
 With these organization routines in place, there is less opportunity for paper clutter to accumulate, leaving more room for your students to work in your classroom.

 If you’re interested in using the same bins I’ve featured in this post, use the links below to take a closer look:

 - Sterilite bins with handles and latches